ppertuzduran/SEMEVAL2026-TASK4/APPROACH.md

 ### 3. Multi-Phase Training Strategy

+**Implementation Note**: The training uses **sequential phases**, not combined weighted losses.
+Each phase trains independently, loading the best model from the previous phase.

 **Phase 1: Pairwise Softmax** (Direct Metric Optimization)
 - Optimizes exactly what will be evaluated
 - Establishes task-specific similarity structure